...as told by Dani

 The following year we needed housing due to a job change.
 We conveniently had a basement apartment in the downstairs of the little house-turned-salon.
 It was only 1 tiny bedroom and 1 bathroom but had a cute little kitchen and spacious mudroom and would work fine temporarily for our little family.
 We pared down all our belongings to just the necessities, put a few things in storage, and stored most of the kids' toys in the upper loft of our little building.
 We had no idea that "tiny living" was trendy!
 During that time, we bought property out of town and planned to build a home.
 We bit off just a little at a time, working after our day jobs and on weekends.
 Excavation, the well, adding electric lines, a garage and finally a house all were (nearly) completed in a little under 4 years.
 My husband Tyrel did the majority of it all, with help from his brother, Orrin.

 In 2019 we moved out of the salon basement and into our new home!
 A few months later the world shut down and I found myself out of work for 5 weeks.
-I sulked for a few days, but then used the time off to clean out and spruce up the basement apartment so we could hopefully rent it out and make up for some of the lost income from the Covid shutdowns.
+I sulked for a few days, but then used the time off to clean out and spruce up the basement apartment of the salon so we could hopefully rent it out and make up for some of the lost income from the Covid shutdowns.
 In May 2020 we welcomed our first tenant and have been renting the space ever since.

 The Story of the OLD Salon: